open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 ### Associate instrumentation classes with instrumented library classes

-Sometimes there is a need to associate some context class with an instrumented library class, and the library does not offer a way to do this.
+Sometimes there is a need to associate some instrumentation class with an instrumented library class, and the library does not offer a way to do this.
 The OpenTelemetry javaagent provides `VirtualField` for that purpose.
 Consider the following example: